WIBM

-WIBM (1450 AM) is a country music station in Jackson, Michigan owned by Jamie McKibbin, through licensee McKibbin Media Group, Inc..
-This company also owns news/talk WKHM AM 970 and hot AC WKHM-FM "K105.3".
+WIBM (1450 AM) is a country music station in Jackson, Michigan owned by Jamie McKibbin, through licensee McKibbin Media Group, Inc. This company also owns news/talk WKHM AM 970 and hot AC WKHM-FM "K105.3".

+Current programming includes syndicated national morning show THE BOBBY BONES SHOW, Weekdays 6-10am.
+Middays with Captain Steve, 10am-2pm.
+And Greg Green in the Afternoons from 2-7pm.
 WIBM's programming is also heard on FM via translator W240DG at 95.9 MHz.

 History

 WIBM was first licensed on June 3, 1925 to Billy Maine in Chicago, Illinois as a portable broadcasting station.
 The call letters were sequentially assigned, had no particular meaning, and were not associated with International Business Machines (IBM).
 However, taking advantage of the coincidence, in later years the station's Top 40 music record surveys were designed to resemble an IBM computer keypunch card.

 Portable stations could be transported from place-to-place on movable platforms such as trucks.
 They were commonly hired out for a few weeks at a time to theaters located in small towns that didn't have their own radio stations, to be used for special programs broadcast to the local community.

 Toward the end of 1926 ownership of WIBM was transferred to C. L. Carrell of Chicago, Illinois, joining a roster of seven portable stations operated by Carrell.
 However, due to the difficulty of regulating "moving targets", in May 1927 the newly formed Federal Radio Commission warned that it would soon stop licensing portable facilities.
 Facing deletion, Carrell arranged for the station to be permanently moved to Jackson, Michigan.

 WIBM began broadcasting from Jackson on November 20, 1927, from the 9th floor of the Blake Building (then known as the Reynolds Building).
 In 1930 station ownership was transferred from C. L. Carrell to WIBM, Incorporated.
 In 1941, with the implementation of the North American Regional Broadcasting Agreement, WIBM moved from 1370 kHz to the current 1450 kHz.
 Following several studio moves, the station began operating out of 2511 Kibby Road in September 1948.

 Jack Paar, future host of The Tonight Show, was a part-time announcer at the station during the mid-1930s.
 Another WIBM notable is broadcast consultant Bill Hennes, afternoon drive personality on WIBM during the early 1960s.